 (click image above to enlarge)

 Site grading and construction began April 4, 2016.
 Construction activities have been captured in a monthly time-lapse video update.
-March 2017 update available below.
+The April 2017 update is available below.

 The University of Northern Colorado (UNC) has led snake mitigation efforts at the Foothills Solar and Substation Site.
 These efforts include finding snakes on the site, conducting research studies and analysis about the snakes, as well as relocating the snakes to a new, safe habitat.
 Loveland Water and Power thanks UNC for their hard work!
 Meet the team and learn how the team located the snake dens.